suzaku-io/diode/doc/UsageWithReact.md

 You may also want to take a look at the [TodoMVC](https://github.com/ochrons/diode/examples/todomvc) example for how to build React applications using Diode for application state management.

+Another more complete application is example is the [Scala.js SPA tutorial](https://github.com/ochrons/scalajs-spa-tutorial), demonstrating the use of
+`ReactPot` as well.